fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 You likely selected or sent an attachment or image with an outdated file manager or an outdated app which assumes all apps still have storage permissions.
-For security and privacy reasons modern apps like FairEmail have no full access to all files anymore.
+For security and privacy reasons modern apps like FullEmail have no full access to all files anymore.
-This can result into the error message *An outdated app sent a file path instead of a file stream* if a file name instead of a file stream is being shared with FairEmail because FairEmail cannot randomly open files.
+This can result into the error message *An outdated app sent a file path instead of a file stream* if a file name instead of a file stream is being shared with FullEmail because FullEmail cannot randomly open files.

 You can fix this by switching to an up-to-date file manager or an app designed for recent Android versions.
-Alternatively, you can grant FairEmail read access to the storage space on your device in the Android app settings.
+Alternatively, you can grant FullEmail read access to the storage space on your device in the Android app settings.
 Note that this workaround [won't work on Android Q](https://developer.android.com/preview/privacy/scoped-storage) anymore.

 See also [question 25](#user-content-faq25)